Past events

 About Rebecca

-Rebecca Birch is a teacher of English and the Director of Research and Practice at a top independent school in Sydney, Australia.
+Rebecca Birch is a teacher of English and Academic in Residence at a top 40 independent school in Sydney, Australia.
 She worked as a learning support officer in diverse settings while she undertook her teacher training after a successful career in advertising and fashion.

 Publications and media